 Investors and other creditors of the Receivership Entities are encouraged to periodically check the Receiver's website (www.oasisreceivership.com) for current information concerning this Receivership.
 The Receiver and his counsel have received an enormous amount of emails and telephone inquiries and have had to expend significant resources to address them.
 While the Receiver and his staff are available to respond to any inquiries, to minimize those expenses, investors and other creditors are strongly encouraged to consult the Receiver's website before contacting the Receiver or his counsel.
 Should the website not answer your question, please reach out to us.
-The Receiver continues to encourage individuals or attorneys representing investors who have information that might be helpful in securing further assets for the Receivership Estate or identifying other potential parties who might have liability to either the Receivership Estate or investors to email (astephens@guerraking.com) or call Amanda Stephens at 813-347-5100.
-The Receiver can be contacted directly by email (Burt@BurtonWWiandPA.com) or by phone at 727-460-4679.
+The Receiver continues to encourage individuals or attorneys representing investors who have information that might be helpful in securing further assets for the Receivership Estate or identifying other potential parties who might have liability to either the Receivership Estate or investors to email (astephens@guerrapartners.law) or call Amanda Stephens at 813-347-5100.
+The Receiver can be contacted directly by phone at 727-460-4679 or by email (Burt@BurtonWWiandPA.com).

-Dated this 31st day of July 2023.
+Dated this 3rd day of November 2023.